-- 2.4.
+2.4.
 Qualifications of the Program Director

 The program director must possess subspecialty expertise and qualifications acceptable to the Review Committee.
+(Core)

-(Core) - 2.4.a.
-The program director must possess current certification in the subspecialty for which they are the program director by the American Board of Internal Medicine (ABIM) or by the American Osteopathic Board of Internal Medicine (AOBIM), or subspecialty qualifications that are acceptable to the Review Committee.
-(Core) - 2.4.a.1.
-The Review Committee only accepts current ABIM or AOBIM certification in interventional cardiology.
+2.4.a.
+The program director must possess current certification in the subspecialty for which they are the program director by the American Board of Internal Medicine (ABIM) or subspecialty qualifications that are acceptable to the Review Committee.
+(Core)

+[Note that while the Common Program Requirements deem certification by a certifying board of the American Osteopathic Association (AOA) acceptable, there is no AOA board that offers certification in this subspecialty.]

+- 2.4.a.1.
+The Review Committee only accepts current ABIM certification in transplant hepatology.
 (Core) - 2.4.b.
-The program director must have at least three years of documented educational and/or administrative experience in an ACGME-accredited internal medicine cardiovascular disease fellowship or interventional cardiology fellowship.
+The program director must have at least three years of documented educational and/or administrative experience in an ACGME-accredited internal medicine residency, or gastroenterology or transplant hepatology fellowship.
 (Core)